Copyright for Course Readings in Moodle

 For information about accessing copyright-free materials, see the Academic Copyright Overview page.

-Also see Using Content in Course Management Systems: Guidelines and Best Practices for Copyright Compliance for more information.
+Also see Using Content in Course Management Systems for more information.

 How can I be sure that Snowden Library does not have what I need before seeking copyright permission?